Primary and secondary schools

 - Submission of documents certifying completion of basic education;

-- Examination fee for IBO is around 600 Euros.
+- The examination fee for IBO is around 600 Euros.

-In addition to the above-mentioned schools, there are other schools in Lithuania (both private and public) offering advanced English language training, for instance VIMS – International Meridian School, Queen Morta School.
+In addition to the above-mentioned schools, there are other schools in Lithuania (both private and public) offering advanced English language training, for instance, VIMS – International Meridian School, and Queen Morta School.

-The students choosing the French language have the option to attend the Vilnius French School.
+The students choosing the French language have the option to attend the French International Lyceum of Vilnius.

-In such schools, English, French or German is used as a medium of instruction for part of the subjects, and is provided for students of different age groups.
-In ethnic minority schools, the language of instruction is Russian, Polish or Belorussian, with bilingual education programmes introduced.
+In such schools, English, French, or German is used as a medium of instruction for part of the subjects and is provided for students of different age groups.
+In ethnic minority schools, the language of instruction is Russian, Polish, or Belorussian, with bilingual education programs introduced.

-Vilnius Lithuanians‘ House gymnasium (Vilniaus lietuvių namai) offers the programmes of primary, basic and secondary education.
-The purpose of Vilnius Lithuanians’ House is to provide general, formal and informal education to children of exiles of Lithuanian origin, descents of political prisoners, foreigners and citizens of Lithuania who have come for a short time or returned to live permanently in the Republic of Lithuania, and children of Lithuanian citizens living abroad.
-The school also supplies the assistance to other schools and teachers as well as assists in teaching the Lithuanian language.
-Tuition, accommodation in a dormitory and meals are free of charge – all the costs are covered by the state.
+Vilnius Lithuanians‘ House Gymnasium (Vilniaus lietuvių namai) offers programs of primary, basic, and secondary education.
+The purpose of Vilnius Lithuanians’ House is to provide general, formal, and informal education to children of exiles of Lithuanian origin, descents of political prisoners, foreigners, and citizens of Lithuania who have come for a short time or returned to live permanently in the Republic of Lithuania, and children of Lithuanian citizens living abroad.
+The school also supplies assistance to other schools and teachers as well as assists in teaching the Lithuanian language.
+Tuition, accommodation in a dormitory, and meals are free of charge – all the costs are covered by the state.

 Material prepared according to the information of the Ministry of Education and Science of the Republic of Lithuania.